AGENTS.md now has PR creation. Keep your AI agent guides always in sync. See what's new!

 Unoplat Code Confluence

-Define framework and library patterns for Code Confluence
+Define framework and library patterns for detection of app interfaces in Unoplat Code Confluence.

-The Custom Framework/Library Schema enables contributors to define framework and library patterns for Code Confluence to detect and analyze across different programming languages.
+The Deterministic Interface Discovery Schema (DIDS) enables contributors to define framework and library patterns for Unoplat Code Confluence to detect and analyze across different programming languages.
 This schema provides a structured way to describe how frameworks and libraries should be identified in codebases.

 Quick Reference